varun-patel/tutorials.ubuntu.com/tutorials/server/install-a-vpn-server/install-a-vpn-server.md

 ```bash
 ./build-dh
 ```
-this will take a while
+This will take a while
-now the last step:
+Now the last step:
 ```bash
 openvpn --genkey --secret keys/ta.key
 ```